JeffersonLab/evgen_inclusive_e/readme.md

 # how to run it
 --------------------
-refer to how to run it in the container at jlab ifarm https://github.com/JeffersonLab/solid_release/blob/master/howto_evgen.md
+refer to how to run pre-compiled version in the container at jlab ifarm https://github.com/JeffersonLab/solid_release/blob/master/howto_evgen.md

+general running instruction as follows, don't use this
-> source setup
+> source setup (for the container only)
 >./evgen_inclusive_e <input_file> [doIncomingEloss] [doRadiateBornXS]

+a root file and a txt file in lund format will be produced in the current directory

 see inputfile examples under input dir the main parameters are as follows:
+* num_evt: number of trial events thrown evenly in costheta,phi,P space. only physical events in 0<x_bj<1 will be kept. thus output events are less than this
-* model 21 with 2021 fit, model 9 with 2009 fit + pdf
+* Fit_model: 21 with 2021 fit, 9 with 2009 fit + pdf
 * rad: 0 Born cross section only; 1:unpolarized radiative cross section with vertex z smearing; 2:unpolarized radiative cross section without vertex z smearing
-* scale, 0 for without, 1 for with additional correction for F1F2_09 fit only, according to David Flay
+* scale: 0 for without, 1 for with additional correction (0.906-0.00699*E) for F1F2_09 fit only, according to David Flay, it's need to compare to data
 * ThreshType, Integration threshold set up for radiation corrections 0 for kElastic, 1 for kPion, and 2 for kQuasi-free the optional command line options are
 * doIncomingEloss=1 will turn on Eloss for beam before vertex, default is 0
 * doRadiateBornXS=0 will turn rad off by ignoring input file, default is 1

-a root file and a txt file in lund format will be produced in the current directory

 # how to analyze output
 --------------------